 In 2017 marijuana business owners and founders were over eighty percent white.
 “It essentially looks like it is just allowing rich white businessmen to prosper which isn’t fair.
 Now it’s these people that you would never have seen before legalization, coming into this industry and prospering.”
 Smith told us.
 “The industry needs to do what the rest of the country needs to do in a lot of aspects, which is, pay homage to the black market people.”

 If you’ve been an advocate and consumer of cannabis during prohibition, chances are you have dealt with the harassment and stigma of the plant from law enforcement and mainstream society.
 If you are a person of color this rings true to a much more dangerous degree.

-Long term goals for representation of people of color in cannabis include a minority cup to highlight minority owned brands, “I would love to bring it to legal and medical states.
-The first couple years it would probably be a display for minority owned brands because there really aren’t that many to do a full on competition, but if we could give them some recognition and a seal to help build that name up than in 5 years the minority cannabis cup could be a huge thing.
+Long-term goals for the representation of people of color in cannabis include a minority cup to highlight minority-owned brands.
+“I would love to bring it to legal and medical states.
+The first couple of years it would probably be a display for minority-owned brands because there really aren’t that many to do a full-on competition, but if we could give them some recognition and a seal to help build that name up then in 5 years the minority cannabis cup could be a huge thing.
 It will be a huge thing.
 I’m speaking it into existence.”